File tab in the upper-left corner of your Word window.

 For project managers or team leads, creating a shared project checklist in Word can be incredibly useful.
 You can outline all the tasks required for a project, assign responsibility, and include checkboxes for each task.
 As team members complete their assigned tasks, they can simply check the box.

-Example: A marketing team launching a new campaign might create a Word document listing all necessary steps: “Develop campaign brief,” “Design creatives,” “Write ad copy,” “Set up ad platforms,” “Launch campaign,” “Monitor performance.”
+A marketing team launching a new campaign might create a Word document listing all necessary steps: “Develop campaign brief,” “Design creatives,” “Write ad copy,” “Set up ad platforms,” “Launch campaign,” “Monitor performance.”
 Each item would have a checkbox.
-This offers a clear visual of progress.
+How do you add checkboxes in word offers a clear visual of progress.

 Personal To-Do Lists

-Individuals can also leverage Word checkboxes for personal organization.
+Individuals can also use Word checkboxes for personal organisation.
 Whether it’s a daily to-do list, a grocery list, or a packing list for a trip, interactive checkboxes make tracking progress satisfying and efficient.

 Using Checkboxes for Surveys and Feedback